Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Does calibration improve with age?

-Calibration improves with age and expertise, but many adults still struggle.
-Explicit instruction in self-assessment helps learners of any age.
+Calibration means judging learning accurately.
+It often improves with age and expertise, but many adults still struggle.
+Clear teaching in self-assessment helps learners of any age.
 Metacognitive training improves calibration more than natural development (Bjork, 2000; Kruger & Dunning, 1999).

-Accurate learner judgement aids revision choices and strategies, boosting outcomes.
-Try prediction-postdiction cycles in your next unit.
-Watch learners build self-awareness, changing their learning.
-For more metacognition tips, read about retrieval practise and spaced learning.
+For more metacognition tips, read about retrieval practice and spaced learning.
 (Bjork et al., 2013; Dunlosky & Rawson, 2012)

-Digital dashboards show learners' confidence patterns in real time.
-AI tracks how well learner performance predictions work (Nelson, 1984; Dunlosky & Metcalfe, 2009).
-The system flags learners who overestimate their understanding straight away.
+Digital dashboards show learners' confidence patterns as they happen.
+AI checks how well learners predict their own performance (Nelson, 1984; Dunlosky & Metcalfe, 2009).
+The system can quickly flag learners who think they understand more than they do.

 Teachers get best results from these tools when they grasp what they can and cannot do.
 Technology excels at pattern spotting and data gathering.
 It cannot, however, replace a teacher’s understanding of learner motivation (Laurillard, 2002) and background context (Mercer & Littleton, 2007).

 The Dunning-Kruger effect happens when less knowledgeable learners overestimate their abilities.
-(Dunning & Kruger, 1999) They lack awareness of their knowledge gaps.
-More capable learners recognise the subject's complexity, (Kruger & Dunning, 2002) so they may doubt their preparedness.
+(Dunning & Kruger, 1999) They do not yet see the gaps in their knowledge.
+More capable learners recognise the subject's complexity, (Kruger & Dunning, 2002) so they may doubt how prepared they are.

-This effect creates a dangerous cycle in your classroom.
-Students who need the most support are least likely to seek it, believing they've already mastered the material.
-Research by Kruger and Dunning (1999) found that individuals scoring in the bottom quartile on tests of logic, grammar, and humour dramatically overestimated their performance, placing themselves above average.
-In educational settings, this translates to learners skipping crucial revision, ignoring feedback, and selecting tasks well beyond their current abilities.
+This effect can create a risky cycle in your classroom.
+Learners who need the most support may not ask for it because they think they have already mastered the material.
+Kruger and Dunning (1999) found that people in the bottom quartile on tests of logic, grammar, and humour greatly overestimated their performance and placed themselves above average.
+In school, this can mean learners skip important revision, ignore feedback, and choose tasks far beyond their current abilities.

 Learners think they know more than they do.
 The Dunning-Kruger effect (Dunning & Kruger, 1999) shows limited skills hinder self-awareness.
 Rereading notes gives a false sense of knowing.
 Recognising content seems easier than recalling it from memory (Karpicke & Roediger, 2008).
 Passive revision boosts confidence without true learning (Brown, Roediger & McDaniel, 2014).